 Completing the bill of sale is one of the easiest steps, as the form is short and can be filled out and signed in a matter of minutes.
 To complete the form, the parties must perform the following steps:

 1. Provide the Names of the Buyer and Seller

 At the top of the document, enter the date the parties will be signing the form.
 Then, in the proceeding eight (8) fields, provide the buyer and seller’s full names and addresses.

 2. Specify the Business Details

-Write the official name of the company, followed by the state in which it was incorporated and its principal address.
+Enter the company’s official name, followed by the state in which it was incorporated and its principal address.

 3. List the Purchase Price

-Enter the total monetary amount ($) the buyer will be paying for the business entity.
-Then, write the day, month, and year in which the money will exchange hands.
+Enter the total amount ($) the buyer will be paying for the business.
+Then, type the day, month, and year in which the money will exchange hands.

 4. Sign the Form

-Both the buyer and seller need to sign and print their names onto the document.
-Although not mandatory, the parties should have their signatures witnessed (who also have to print and sign their names) OR notarized.
-This proves the signatures of both parties are real, and that they both understood what they were signing.
+The buyer and seller must sign and print their names onto the document for it to be official.
+Although not mandatory, the parties should have their signatures witnessed and/or notarized.
+This proves the signatures of both parties are real and that they both understood what they were signing.